 In 2010, 970 million people had access to social media.
-Today,.
-A of over 26,000 social media users worldwide found that 57% felt that social media gave them access to more information and ease in communication.
+Today, that number has grown to close to four billion.
+A 2019 study of over 26,000 social media users worldwide found that 57% felt that social media gave them access to more information and ease in communication.

 What types of social media exist?